Profusion of Blooms

 ‘Things kept, things left unkept,’

-Notions of home, place, culture, identity are seen through an investigation of self to find a sense of identity through the objects left on the shelf.
-The presentation and destruction of that which was precious allows an investigation into why an object, a material, an experience are of particular importance.
-Is it a retained memory or is it the object itself that is of significance?
+Notions of home, place, culture, identity can be approached through investigations of self so as to find a sense of identity through the objects ‘left on the shelf’.
+The presentation and destruction of that which is precious allows an investigation into why an object, material, experience is of particular importance.
+Is it the retained memory or is it the object itself that is of significance?
 Then, once the memory is acknowledged, is the object still of import?
 The process of unpacking, rethinking, rewriting, recording and a re-making is central to the development of this new body of work.
 It is the action that connects to a time past.
 And the object can go beyond language, cultural differences and be imbued with a set of expectations of what life is or was meant to be.